Fiesta Chicken Bundles

 - Combine cornmeal and garlic salt in a shallow bowl; coat chicken with cornmeal mixture.

 - In a large skillet, brown chicken in oil.
 Add the water, marmalade, chili powder and remaining salsa to the pan.
 Bring to a boil.
-Reduce heat; cover and cook for 15-20 minutes or until a meat thermometer reads 170°.
+Reduce heat; cover and cook until a thermometer reads 170°, 15-20 minutes.
 Discard toothpicks.

 This is one of my favorite recipes.
 I've served it to company twice, and have gotten both compliments and recipe requests.
 It's delicious!